mixitupapp/ReleaseArchive/README.md

 # Mix It Up — Release Archive

-This repository is a **read‑only archive** of historical Mix It Up releases originally published at `SaviorXTanren/mixer-mixitup`.
+This repository is a **read-only archive** of historical Mix It Up releases originally published at `SaviorXTanren/mixer-mixitup`.
 It exists to preserve past installers, source archives, and changelogs in one place for reference and reproducibility.

 > Looking for active development and new releases?
 This is not it.